-V Caps allow you to finish off almost any tiling job with professional looking results.
-The lower leg of the V cap countertop tile takes the place of having to cut a separate countertop tile to face the front edge of the countertop base.
+V Caps allow you to quickly and easily finish off your countertop edging with professional looking results.
+The lower leg of the V cap countertop tile takes the place of having to cut a separate countertop tile to face the front edge of the kitchen countertop base.

-A bullnose tile is just like a standard counter tile, but with a finished edge along one side.
+Bullnose tile is just like your standard kitchen counter tile, but with a finished edge along one side.
 There are also bullnose tiles designed for corners of countertops.
 These have a finished edge on two sides.

 If your v cap countertop tile extends below the edge of your countertop base, use your finger behind the open gap, at the bottom edge to keep the grout in place.